MAYU75/MKPITS_Mayuri_Dhole_Java_Nov_2020/Core_Java_Practice/src/com/mkpits/java/README.md

 #### Program 522 Basic Core Java Program(ArrayListExToDemonstrateAddingAndPrintingBooksOfList.java)
 Write a program in java to demonstrate adding books to list and printing all the books.

+#### Program 523 Basic Core Java Program(ArrayListExToDemonstrateCollectionOfFiveStudents.java)
+Write a program in java to demonstrate Collection of name of five students using ArrayList.

+#### Program 524 Basic Core Java Program(ArrayListExToDemonstrateCollectionOfFiveStudentsByAcceptingFromUser.java)
+Write a program in java to demonstrate Collection of name of five students accepted from user using ArrayList.

+#### Program 525 Basic Core Java Program(ArrayListExToTraverseListUsingIterator.java)
+Write a program in java to traverse ArrayList using Iterator.

+#### Program 526 Basic Core Java Program(ArrayListExToTraverseListUsingForEachLoop.java)
+Write a program in java to traverse ArrayList using for-each loop.